tabarnak-st/nack/README.md

 ## What is zEtA?
 zEtA is devices with multi system organizer with more stable for world used.
 Like payment, video, music and another stuff used zEtA as device futures.

+## Evolution After
+After Ruby V1 release the changing name after consensus.
+Did for whole cryptonight algos by CryptonoteFamily as Evolution Technology

+## Project CryptonoteEvo
+Cryptonote Evolution aka Evo is provided who wanna studied more about Cryptonote.
+More or less Cryptonote begin to move to peak off.
+Team Cryptonote Evo Unofficial said need awaken of Cryptonote Technology for more flat and more flexible way.

 ## After for Cryptonote Technology
 Soon we keep on track Cryptonote for free people learn crypto